B11007011/template/frontend/README.md

-# WebView App Builder Frontend
+# WebView App Builder

-This is a simple HTML-based frontend that allows you to trigger GitHub Actions workflow for building Android WebView apps and download the resulting APKs.
+A modern SaaS-like web application that allows users to build Android WebView apps by simply specifying an app name and a URL, without needing to understand the underlying GitHub Actions implementation.

 ## Features

-- Trigger Android app builds through GitHub Actions
-- Configure app name and WebView URL
+- Clean, modern UI similar to commercial app building platforms
+- Simple two-field interface for creating apps (App Name and Website URL)
-- Monitor build status
+- Real-time build status monitoring
-- Download APK files directly or via QR code
+- Automatic APK downloads with QR codes for easy mobile installation
-- View build history
-- Multiple API methods for triggering builds
+- View and download previous builds
-- Firebase Firestore integration for build status tracking
+- Complete abstraction of GitHub implementation details from end users

+## Architecture

+The app consists of two main components:

+1. **Frontend**: A modern SaaS-like web interface that hides technical implementation details
+2. **Backend**: A Node.js server that proxies requests to GitHub Actions

+Behind the scenes, the application uses GitHub Actions workflows to build Android WebView apps, but this is completely hidden from the end user.

 ## Installation and Setup